 For your information, there is a Registry Editor tweak for this purpose as well.

-For that, open the Registry Editor on Windows 10, and navigate to this path-
+For that, open the Registry Editor, and navigate to this path-

 Next, create a DWORD (32-bit) value, and name it as NoNetConnectDisconnect.